Generic Name: Proparacaine hydrochloride

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Proparacaine hydrochloride is administered to a nursing woman.

-Controlled clinical studies have not been performed with Proparacaine hydrochloride ophthalmic solution to establish safety and effectiveness in pediatric patients; however, the literature cites the use of Proparacaine hydrochloride as a topical ophthalmic anesthetic agent in pediatric patients.
+Controlled clinical studies have not been performed with Proparacaine Hydrochloride Ophthalmic Solution to establish safety and effectiveness in pediatric patients; however, the literature cites the use of Proparacaine hydrochloride as a topical ophthalmic anesthetic agent in pediatric patients.

-Pupillary dilation or cycloplegic effects have rarely been observed with Proparacaine hydrochloride.
+Pupillary dilatation or cycloplegic effects have rarely been observed with Proparacaine hydrochloride.
 The drug appears to be safe for use in patients sensitive to other local anesthetics, but local or systemic sensitivity occasionally occurs.
 Instillation of Proparacaine in the eye at recommended concentration and dosage usually produces little or no initial irritation, stinging, burning, conjunctival redness, lacrimation or increased winking.
 However, some local irritation and stinging may occur several hours after the instillation.

 Rarely, a severe, immediate-type, apparently hyperallergic corneal reaction may occur which includes acute, intense and diffuse epithelial keratitis; a gray, ground-glass appearance; sloughing of large areas of necrotic epithelium; corneal filaments and, sometimes, iritis with descemetitis.